rohit-ambre/superduperdb-website/pitch.md

 ---

-## Problem: Companies do not own their data and AI
+## Companies do not own their data and AI

-### Companies want:
+**Companies are missing:**

-- 100% control over their deployments and development
+- 100% control over their infrastructure and deployments
-- To avoid vendor lock-in by cloud providers
+- Avoidance of vendor lock-in by cloud and SAAS providers
-- Transparency & auditability on what code and infrastructure is applied to their data
+- Transparency & auditability over what happens with their data

-*They want to do these things in an agile and modular fashion.*

 ---